zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "Whatever you are, be a good one."
+> "Luck is a matter of preparation meeting opportunity."
 >
-> — Abraham Lincoln
+> — Oprah Winfrey
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch